DrMSAbdullahi/GenPath-PPH/README.md

 ### 3. **Statistical Significance**

 #### a. **Global Differences**:
-Calculate the difference between the persistence landscapes of disease and control groups and test significance via permutation.
+Calculate the average persistence landscapes for each group (disease and control).
+Then, compute the difference between them and test for significance using the supremum (sup) and 1/2-norms, via permutation testing.

 #### b. **Pathway-Level Differences**:
-Use Kolmogorov-Smirnov (KS) tests and Cohen’s $d$ to compute statistical significance.
+Use Kolmogorov-Smirnov (KS) tests and Cohen’s $d$ to compute statistical significance via permutation testing.

-## Key Features
-- Integrating pathway specific gene expression data with its corresponding biological network to modulate its activity and identify the most disease-relevant pathways by considering the biological connectivity of genes.
-- Detecting pathways that remain significantly altered across multiple disease states or conditions.
-- Providing Betti numbers over a filtration scale to assess the topological features of pathways at various correlation levels.

 ### Project Dependencies

-- **Gudhi Library (Python Version)**: We utilized the 'Gudhi' library [2] (version 3.7.1) for performing computations and visualizations of persistent homology.
-You can find the Python version of 'Gudhi' at [https://gudhi.inria.fr/](https://gudhi.inria.fr/).
+- **PathHom**: We modify the 'PathHom' [2] code to perform PPH computations and obtain the series of Betti numbers.
+You can find the original 'PathHom' code at [https://github.com/WeilabMSU/PathHom](https://github.com/WeilabMSU/PathHom).

-### Persistent Homology Computation
+### Persistent Path Homology Computation

-- **Inter-Sample Dissimilarity Distance Matrix**: The persistent homology computations were based on the inter-sample dissimilarity distance matrix, calculated using the complement of the Pearson correlation coefficient p (i.e., 1 - p).
+- **Dissimilarity Distance Matrix**: The persistent homology computations were based on the inter-gene dissimilarity distance matrix, calculated using  $1 - |\rho|$, where $\rho$ is the Pearson correlation coefficient.

-- **VR Complexes Construction**: We adopted the VR complexes construction method to create the simplicial complexes for our sample point clouds.
+- **Path Complexes Construction**: We adopted the VR complexes construction method to create the simplicial complexes for our sample point clouds.

 ### Topological Descriptors